Cognigy/Documentation/docs/xApps/security/secure-xApp-from-xss.md

 description: "When building an xApp, it's important to mitigate the risk of an XSS attack by following specific guidelines."
 hidden: true
 tags:
   - xApp
   - XSS
-    - Cross site scripting
+  - Cross-site scripting
 ---

 # xApp Security: Prevent XSS Attacks